tunapanda/swag-old/README.md

 swag.
 It is intended to be a guide for the user, where he or she can get an overview of what skills build on top of other skills.

+Also, the swagmap will show which swag that is completed by the user already.

 ####Deliverables
 ####Lesson plans
 ####Feedback